rcbops/zigzag/docs/integration_testing.rst

 Selecting a Starting Fixture
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since ``ZigZag`` is all about consuming JUnitXML result files to publish to qTest the first step is to select/create a fixture that represents the desired test run session results you're trying to validate.
+Since ``ZigZag`` is all about consuming JUnitXML result files to publish to qTest, the first step is to select/create a fixture that represents the desired test run session results you're trying to validate.
 The ``Public Fixtures`` section of `conftest.py`_ contains all the shared fixtures meant to be used by test cases.
 Developers are encouraged to first scour the available fixtures to discover if one exists that covers the scenario that is under development for a given